Ruth2014/bio2092/04_Microbial_genomics/README.md

 megabases) and so it is feasible to perform the tasks on a standard PC.
 Some of what you will learn can also be applied to larger genomes (such as human genomes) but we would need a lot more compute power, disk space and RAM.
-In particular today we are going to focus on predicting antibiotic resistance (phenotype) from genomic sequence (genotype), which of course is of particular relevance in microbial pathogens.

 ## The data

-For your convenience, all of the data that you need has been collected together on the University’s One Drive here.
-You can access the data via a link on the ELE page (http://vle.exeter.ac.uk/mod/url/view.php?id=722134).
+For your convenience, all of the data that you need has been collected together on the University’s One Drive.
+You can access the data by following a link on the ELE page (http://vle.exeter.ac.uk/mod/url/view.php?id=722134).

 <img src="./media/image3.png" height="200" />